21 of the Coolest Ways to Reduce Single-Use Plastic

 Package Free Tea Tree Charcoal Facial Bar Soap ($12): Get the benefits of pore-clearing charcoal and acne-fighting tea tree oil with this package-free facial bar soap.

-Blueland The Clean Essentials ($39): Blueland has completely rethought home cleaning and care.
+Blueland The Clean Essentials ($39, was $56): Blueland has completely rethought home cleaning and care.
 Never throw out another multi-purpose cleaner or hand soap bottle again—instead, purchase these unbreakable bottles and refill them with dissolvable pods that cost just $2 a pop (with packaging that's recyclable and compostable).

 Standard Baggu ($12): This is the perfect carry all for farmer's markets, or even an on-point vacation bag.
 Plus, who wouldn't want to play a game of Where's Waldo during their commute?